INCLUSIVE, EMPOWERING AND CONFIDENT APPROACHES TO AI

 Q: Are you available for podcasts/editorials?

 A: I love being on podcasts and I don’t charge for this!
-I’m also happy to discuss writing editorials but this will be on a fee basis.
+I’m also happy to discuss writing editorials but this will usually be on a fee basis.